abdolence/opentelemetry-gcloud-trace-rs/README.md

 });

 ```
-This is a basic configuration, not recommended for prod systems.
-See the [Performance](#performance) section for prod config.

-All examples available at [examples](examples) directory.
+All examples are available at [examples](examples) directory.

-To run example use with environment variables:
+To run an example use with environment variables:
 ```
 # PROJECT_ID=<your-google-project-id> cargo run --example enable-exporter
 ```